usgs/best-practices/README.md

 As part of the usgs/best-practices repository, this branch makes an effort to provide a starting point for new or empty projects.
 Recognizing each project and language is different and may come with its own set of best practices, these are merely reasonable guidelines from which to start.
+Official policy is maintained in the USGS website.
+In the case of any direct conflict between this example project and official USGS policy, one is directed to defer to official USGS policy.

 Contents